awslabs/aws-service-catalog-products/aws-control-tower-augmented-account-factory/README.md

 Wrapper for AWS Control Tower Account Factory.
 Improves the customer user experience and dispatches the result

 ## Description
+This product will use the AWS Control Tower Account Factory product to create an AWS account.
+It will expose parameters for the account that are more user friendly.
+Once the creation has completed the account id will be available as a output to the product.

 ## Install Instructions
+You will need to provision an AWS CloudFormation stack for account-details-to-aws-account-id/v1/org-bootstrap.template.yaml This will create an IAM Role needed as a parameter for the account-details-to-aws-account-id stack.

 ```bash
 aws codecommit create-repository --repository-name account-type-to-organizational-unit-chooser